liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 To validate an MoasGroup, the relying party MUST perform all the validation checks specified in {{RFC6488}}.
 In addition, the RP MUST perform the following validation steps:

+1. The contents of the CMS eContent field MUST conform to all of the constraints described in Section 3.
+2. The RP MUST verify the signatures of the Signed MOAS Group.
+This involves aggregating the public keys of all ASes listed in the AS list into a global public key.
+The aggregated global public key is then used to verify the Signed MOAS Group's signature.
+3. The RP MUST check for the existence of a corresponding Route Origin Authorization (ROA) for the IP prefix in the Signed MOAS Group.
+The IP prefix in the ROA MUST match the IP prefix in the Signed MOAS Group, and the ASN in the ROA MUST appear in the AS list.
+4. The Signed MOAS Group has three kinds of validation outcomes.
+ - Valid: If the Signed MOAS Group is verified and at least one corresponding ROA is found, the MOAS Group is considered valid.
+ - Suspicious: If the Signed MOAS Group is verified but no corresponding ROA is found, the MOAS Group is considered suspicious.
+ - Invalid: If the Signed MOAS Group cannot be verified, it is considered invalid.

 # Security Considerations